enterprisemodules/connect/doc/nutshell.md

 welcome_text = "Welcome on host %{::hostname}"
                               # Will be: "Welcome on host host1"
 ```
 To allow Connect, to interpolate a Puppet variable, it must be defined in Puppet first.
 Because most of the times the Connect configuration is parsed before running the big parts of Puppet, you can safely reference fact's.
-If you want to reference other Puppet variables, you must ensure, they are defined early in the Puppet parsing process (e.g. at the beginning of the `site.pp` for example)
+If you want to reference other Puppet variables, you must ensure, they are defined early in the Puppet parsing process (e.g. at the beginning of the `site.pp` for example).

-##Array
+##Arrays

 To construct an array in Connect, use the `[` and `]`.